rusbenmadrigal/OpenLibrary/README.md

 # OpenLibrary

-It'a an simple React Js APpp that render data from a free books API.
+It's a simple React Js App that renders data from a free books API.

 Example: https://russlibrary.netlify.app/